wojake/awesome-xrpl/readme.md

 # XRPL Validators

+Each of these explorers show all validators for the network.

 - [XRPL Apps Validator Stats & Ranking](https://stats.xrplapps.com/) - The
   validator stats of the XRPLApps Suite.
 - [XRPScan Validator Registry](https://xrpscan.com/validators) 💫 - The XRPScan